runescapejon/CrazyFeet/README.md

 CrazyFeet
 =========

-A plugin I made for Minecraft around 6 months ago when I used to play.
-Adds particle effects for players.
+A plugin that adds particle effects for players.
+Continuation crazyfeet plugin.